Corporation Income Tax

-- The e-File system is supported by numerous commercial software programs.
-View a list of approved e-File software.
+The Fed/State e-File program supports the filing/paying of all corporation annual income tax returns.
+The e-File system is supported by numerous commercial software programs.
+View the list of approved e-File software.

 Corporations that have elected S status for federal purposes are automatically treated as S corporations for Virginia purposes, and file their annual return on Form 502.
-At this time, S-corporations must file a paper return.
+At this time, S-corporations may file and pay electronically via PTE e-File or file a paper return.

 A domestic corporation is any corporation that is organized and incorporated (chartered) under the laws of Virginia.
 A domestic corporation must file a Virginia income tax return each year, even if it has no income to report.

 A foreign corporation is any corporation that is incorporated in another state or country.
 A foreign corporation that has registered with the State Corporation Commission for the privilege of conducting business in Virginia must file a Virginia income tax return each year, even if the company has not conducted business in the Commonwealth or has no income to report.
 Other foreign corporations must file Virginia returns for taxable years in which they receive income from Virginia sources.

 In order for corporations to be considered affiliated for purposes of filing a consolidated or combined return, one of the following conditions must be met:

 - One corporation must own 80 percent of the voting stock of another or others; or

 - At least 80 percent of the voting stock of the corporations included in the Virginia affiliated group must be owned by a common interest.